 AmeriCU is committed to keeping you informed about important security concerns and issues that may affect your financial safety.
 The information below will provide you with tools to help you better protect yourself and your identity.

-We recommend reviewing the following articles below:
+We recommend reviewing the following article below:

 Please note: AmeriCU will NEVER contact you by phone or email and ask you to verify your account details such as debit or credit card numbers, social security number, and/or passwords.
 If you receive an email, text message, phone call like this, please contact us immediately and do not provide any information to the sender.

 Security Information + Government Resources

 We’ve compiled some information from a variety of private and government sites so you have all the tools you need to make better informed security decisions.

 Elder Financial Exploitation